christianio123/Projects/README.md

   - Semantic Search

 There will be constant updates to the directories as I progress.
 My goal is to complete at least one project in the list by August 2022.
-However, I will be placing heaving emphasis on Computer Vision as it is has been my growing interest.
+However, I will be placing heaving emphasis on Computer Vision as it is has been a growing interest.